MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 algorithm STAGE to learn the evaluation function to evaluate the quality of the initial state of local search and tested on bin packing problems.
 Similarly,
-@caiReinforcementLearningDriven2019 uses reinforcement learning to generate an initial solution for further heuristics optimisation.
+@caiReinforcementLearningDriven2019 uses reinforcement learning to generate an initial solution for further heuristics' optimisation.
 They also use the signal generated by heuristics to optimise the training of RL model.
 @silva-galvezDiscoveringActionRegions2020 split bin packing problems into action regions, and select suitable heuristics by a hyper-heuristic framework.
-Recent researches also showed with the development of RL, a single RL solution for BPP is possible. @balajiORLReinforcementLearning2019 purpose use Proximal Policy optimisation(PPO) to solve online stochastic optimisation problems, including BPP, VRP and newsvendor problem.
+Recent researches also showed with the development of RL, a single RL solution for BPP is possible. @balajiORLReinforcementLearning2019 purpose use Proximal Policy optimisation(PPO) to solve online stochastic optimisation problems, including BPP, VRP and news vendor problem.

 The methods on higher dimension BPP are mixed according to what kind of problem